 - Tap the speaker icons inside the volume slider, or tap the slider and turn the Digital Crown to lower and raise Siri’s volume

 Remember, any adjustments you make here are universal to all of Siri!

 Calibrating Audio Volume when using Apple Watch and AirPods

 Here you can tap on Reduce Loud Sounds.
-Enable this feature and by tapping on the speaker icon, calibrate it to the decibel levels that you want to use.
+Enable this feature and calibrate it to the decibel levels you want to use by tapping on the speaker icon.

-With the introduction of watchOS 7, Siri is faster in its response and overall the performance when it comes to voice detection and response are many times better than what it used to be on watchOS 6.
-The best way to try it out is using on-device dictation!
+With the latest watchOS, Siri is much faster in its response, and overall the performance when it comes to voice detection and response is many times better than what it used to be on the previous version of watchOS.